 - If an offset mortgage is suitable

-To guide you through the mortgage maze and set you on the path to some serious money saving, you can speak to one of London & Country’s expert mortgage advisers for free, and with no obligation.
+To guide you through the mortgage maze, you can speak to one of London & Country’s expert mortgage advisers for free, and with no obligation.

 If you’re not quite ready to speak to an expert adviser, why not crunch some numbers using our free and easy mortgage calculator?